 (d) The tower, pylon, or other structure upon which any, all or some combination of the above are mounted.

 A wind energy conversion system can also include other components not listed above but associated with the normal construction, operation, and maintenance of a wind energy conversion system such as substations, anemometer towers (MET), cables and wires and other buildings accessory to such facility.

 Section 3.
+Addition to Section 2.10 – Use Matrix

+The Township hereby amends the Use Matrix in Section 2.10 of the Garfield Township Zoning Ordinance to add “wind energy conversion systems, utility grade” to the list and designate a special use distinction under the AR column.
+The amendment should reflect that wind energy conversion systems, utility grade are only permitted by special use in the Agriculture and Rural Residential category.

+Section 3.
 Validity and Severability